 - For something different to the usual bowling / movie fall back, arrange a behind-the-scenes tour with the pinsetters at the bowling alley or the projectionists at a movie theatre.
 It’s a refreshing change.

-- Visit your local museum or art gallery, just like a tourist.
+- Visit your local museum or art gallery.

 - Go to karaoke.
 Your first reaction may be ‘isn’t that what used to happen at 3am, in a past life’?
 Maybe.
 But karaoke can actually be a really fun rainy day activity for the family; it breeds creativity and confidence – completely different to 3am karaoke.